 - Take the puff pastry out of the fridge and leave it for 10 minutes to come to room temperature.

-Carefully unroll the pastry.
+- Carefully unroll the pastry.
 Use a small bowl to cut circles out of the pastry.
-I used a 9.5 cm cutter and re-rolled until I'd used all the pastry (made 12 circles).
-Place circles onto two a floured baking trays, leaving a bit of space between each one.
+I used a 9.5 cm cutter and re-rolled until I'd used it all (made 12 circles).
+Place circles onto two floured baking trays, leaving a bit of space between each one.

 - Top each circle with a dollop of tomato puree.
 Spread it with the back of a teaspoon leaving a small border around the edge (at this point I laid a small sprig of thyme over the puree).